Challenge-Based Learning in more Detail

 Students should be given the opportunity to experience themselves in a team from different perspectives during their studies.
 In this way, they can determine whether they are suited to a particular role.
 They receive valuable feedback that helps them to realistically assess and improve their competence.

-It also promotes the learning process to have to record a lively session in writing or, as a moderator, to ensure a productive working atmosphere and order.
+It also promotes the learning process to have to record a lively session in writing or, as a moderator, to ensure a productive working atmosphere.

 Students who take on the role of a tutor must be prepared for this task by the TUHH.
 An exemplary network of training courses and offers has already been created here to prepare tutors for their demanding tasks.